hiscoder-com/bible-verse-image/src/components/Canvas/CanvasText.md

   - `<blur-radius>`: The larger this value, the bigger the blur, so the shadow becomes bigger and lighter.
 Negative values are not allowed.
   - `<color>`: See `<color>` values for possible keywords and notations.
   - `grayscale()`: Converts the drawing to grayscale.
 A value of 100% is completely grayscale.
 A value of 0% leaves the drawing unchanged.
-  - `hue-rotate()`: Applies a hue rotation on the drawing.
+  - `hue-rotate()`: Applies a hue rotate on the drawing.
 A value of 0deg leaves the input unchanged.
   - `invert()`: Inverts the drawing.
 A value of 100% means complete inversion.
 A value of 0% leaves the drawing unchanged.
   - `opacity()`: Applies transparency to the drawing.
 A value of 0% means completely transparent.
 A value of 100% leaves the drawing unchanged.
   - `saturate()`: Saturates the drawing.
 A value of 0% means completely un-saturated.
 A value of 100% leaves the drawing unchanged.